Note: Star Trek: The Experience closed in September 2008. You can read about the defunct attraction in the following review.

 - Location: Las Vegas Hilton, just off the Strip.

-The fun began in the massive Hilton’s North Tower.
+The fun began in the Hilton’s North Tower.
+(By the way, the Las Vegas Hilton is now known as the Westgate Las Vegas Resort & Casino.)
 At one end of the Space Quest casino (which, with its laser beams, giant video screens, and touch-sensitive slot machines was an attraction in itself), guests entered the History of the Future museum to the fanfare of various Star Trek theme songs.

 A large scale model of the starship Enterprise hung from the ceiling.
 Props, costumes, video snippets, and other Trek drek from the television shows and movies filled the museum, which doubled as the queue for the attraction.
 With the displays, there was little risk of line boredom.